kirtana442/ARP_Spoofing_Detection_Prevention/README.md

 # 🔐 ARP Spoofer & arpSafe

-**ARP Spoofer** is an advanced tool for conducting ARP poisoning (MITM/disassociation) attacks on a local network, while **arpSafe** is its defensive counterpart, providing live detection and prevention against such threats.
+**ARP Spoofer** is a tool for conducting ARP poisoning (MITM/disassociation) attacks on a local network, while **arpSafe** is its defensive counterpart, providing live detection and prevention against such threats.

 ---